 3. International manipulation of the Foreign Exchange Market (Libor Scandal)

-In Nov., an ongoing inquiry widened to include 15 of the biggest banks, including Barclays, Citigroup, Deutsche Bank, Goldman Sachs, JPMorgan Chase, and UBS regarding the collaboration that took place between the banks’ traders to set benchmark exchange rates that would be favorable to them, causing higher costs for pension funds, mutual funds, multinational corporations, and other bank clients that purchase and sell currencies.
+In Nov., an ongoing inquiry widened to include 15 of the biggest banks, including Barclays, Citigroup, Deutsche Bank, Goldman Sachs Bank USA, JPMorgan Chase, and UBS regarding the collaboration that took place between the banks’ traders to set benchmark exchange rates that would be favorable to them, causing higher costs for pension funds, mutual funds, multinational corporations, and other bank clients that purchase and sell currencies.

 Other consequences stemming from the allegations regard the clients’ customers, including both investors and consumers, who faced lower returns or higher prices due to the inflated transaction costs trickling down to affect them.